ekinuzunbaz/ekinuzunbaz/README.md

 ### Hi there 👋, I'm Ekin Uzunbaz

 ## About me
 - I’m currently learning Node.js and MongoDB.
-At the end I want to code an API by using these two technologies.
+At the end I want to code an API by using these two technologies. <br />
-- I have experience in:
+- I have experience in: <br />
-• C, C#, Java, and Python programming languages
+• C, C#, Java, and Python programming languages <br />
-• Database integration into the project (MsSQL, PostgreSQL)
+• Database integration into the project (MsSQL, PostgreSQL) <br />
-• Web development (HTML, CSS, Javascript and Bootstrap)
+• Web development (HTML, CSS, Javascript and Bootstrap) <br />
-• Image processing with the OpenCV library
+• Image processing with the OpenCV library <br />
-• LTspice and Quartus circuit simulators
+• LTspice and Quartus circuit simulators <br />
-• Machine learning and the R programming language
+• Machine learning and the R programming language <br />
-• Spring framework
+• Spring framework <br />
-• React.js
+• React.js <br />
-• Angular
+• Angular <br />

 <!--